 The cause of psychopathy is different than the cause of sociopathy (1).
 It is believed that psychopathy is the result of “nature” (genetics) while sociopathy is the result of “nurture” (environment).
 Psychopathy is related to a physiological defect that results in the underdevelopment of the part of the brain responsible for impulse control and emotions.
 Sociopathy, on the other hand, is more likely the product of childhood trauma and physical/emotional abuse.
 Because sociopathy appears to be learned rather than innate, sociopaths are capable of empathy in certain limited circumstances but not in others, and with a few individuals but not others.

 Psychopathy is the most dangerous of all antisocial personality disorders because of the way psychopaths dissociate emotionally from their actions, regardless of how terible they may be.
-Many prolific and notorious serial killers, including the late Ted Bundy and John Wayne Gacy, and Dennis Rader ("Bind, Torture, Kill") are unremorseful psychopaths.
+Many prolific and notorious serial killers, including the late Ted Bundy and John Wayne Gacy, and Dennis Rader ("Bind, Torture, Kill" or BTK) are unremorseful psychopaths.
+Psychopathic killers view their innocent victims as inhuman objects to be tormented and violated for their amusement.

 (1) Bouchard, T.J., Jr., Lykken, D.T., McGue, M., Segal, N.L. and Tellegen, A. 1990."Sources of human psychological differences: The Minnesota Study of Twins Reared Apart."
 Science 250 (4978), pp. 223–228.